ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 ### Hard memory limit

-Hard memory limit denotes the total amount of the available memory.
+Hard memory limit specifies total amount of the available memory.

-By default, hard memory limit is equal to the database process CGroup memory limit.
+By default, hard memory limit is equal to the process CGroup memory limit.

-In environments without CGroup memory limit, the default hard memory limit is equal to the total available memory of the host.
+In environments without CGroup memory limit, default hard memory limit is equal to the total available memory of the host.
 This ensures the database can utilize all available resources in non-restricted environments but may lead to resource contention with other processes running on the same host.

 Additionally, hard memory limit can be specified in the configuration.
 However, a database process may exceed it.
 Therefore, it is highly recommended to use CGroup memory limits in production environments to enforce strict memory control.